Find Your Fastest Path to a US Green Card (June 2026)

 H-1B to Green Card

 The H-1B is the most common pathway to an employment-based green card.
-H-1B holders benefit from "dual intent" — the visa explicitly allows permanent residence intent.
+H-1B holders benefit from dual intent: the visa explicitly allows permanent residence intent.
 Under AC21 §106(a), H-1B extensions beyond the 6-year limit are available while a PERM or I-140 is pending for 365+ days.
-Under AC21 §104(c), if an I-140 is approved, H-1B extensions are available in 3-year increments until a green card number becomes available.
+Under AC21 §104(c), if an I-140 is approved, H-1B can be extended in 3-year increments until a green card number is available.
 See our H-1B to Green Card guide.

 TN Visa to Green Card

-Canadian and Mexican professionals on TN visas can pursue green cards, but face a "dual intent" complication — the TN is a non-immigrant visa, and USCIS may question green card filings.
-Common strategies: (1) have the employer file PERM and I-140 while on TN, then switch to H-1B for I-485 filing; (2) file EB-2 NIW to avoid employer dependency; (3) use Canadian-specific options like the 2-year TN + advance parole strategy.
+Canadian and Mexican professionals on TN visas can pursue green cards, but face a dual intent complication.
+The TN is a non-immigrant visa, and USCIS may question green card filings.
+Common strategies: (1) have the employer file PERM and I-140 while on TN, then switch to H-1B for I-485 filing; (2) file EB-2 NIW to avoid employer dependency.
 See our TN to Green Card guide.

 L-1 to Green Card